asimkhan8107/Keypad-Scanner/README.md

 When a valid key is detected, apply 1s to C0, C1, and C2 and wait until no key is pressed.
 This last step is necessary so that only one valid signal is generated each time a key is pressed.

+**Debouncer** <br>
+As discussed in the scoreboard example, we need to debounce the keys to avoid malfunctions due to switch bounce.
+Figure 4-44 shows a proposed debouncing and synchronizing circuit.

+The four row signals are connected to an OR gate to form signal **K**, which turns on when a key is pressed and a column scan signal is applied.
+The debounced signal **Kd** will be fed to the sequential circuit.